auth0/lock/README.md

 __Note 1:__ most of the translations are machine generated, please help us to move this forward.
 __Note 1:__ the widget doesn't support right to left.

-From version `1.2.0` we added support for internationalization:
+Version `1.2.0` we added support for internationalization:

 ![](http://s3.amazonaws.com/blog.auth0.com/login_langs.gif)